balderdashy/sails-docs/reference/Blueprints.md

 # Blueprints

 ### Overview

+By default, Sails inspects your controllers, models, and configuration and binds certain routes automatically.
+These dynamically generated routes are called blueprints, and allow you to access a JSON API for your models without writing any code.

 The blueprint API is accessible when you have both an empty controller and model in Sails.
 Behind the scenes, the various HTTP 'request methods' are being mapped to dynamically generated controller actions that perform CRUD operations on the model of the same name.
 The default setting is on but can be disabled in '/config/controllers.js' .

 # Find Records
 ### Purpose
-Find and return model instances.
+Find and return model instances from the database.

 ### Example Usage
 From a web browser